Imageomics/HDR-anomaly-challenge/pages/terms.md

 Submissions must be made before the end of phase 1.
 You may make 1 submission every day of the challenge; the last submission will be used to determine the winner.

-This challenge is governed by the [Terms and Conditions on the HDR ML Challenge site](https://www.nsfhdr.org/mlchallenge).
+This challenge is governed by the [HDR ML Challenge Terms and Conditions](https://www.nsfhdr.org/mlchallenge).